LC-burigo/Web-Scraping/README.md

-# Web Scraping :interrobang:
+# Web Scraping
 ## Guess Game with Web Scraping.
-With the given quotes, guess the author who said that.
+With the given quotes, guess the author who said that:interrobang: